Carbon Reduction Plan 🌱

 Our baseline emissions are stated in the table below.

 Interact started their carbon journey in 2021/22.
 We began to understand and calculate our emissions in 2022/23.
-As a starting point, Interact collected data regarding their customers, employees, procurement, and their building emissions.
+As a starting point, Interact collected data regarding our customers, employees, procurement, and our building emissions.

 Additional Details relating to the Baseline Emissions calculations.